lewah/mangosplit/COVID-19/covid_analysis_V1/README.md

 2. Which country has the highest vaccinated people?
 3. What are the different categories of vaccines offered?
 4. Which vaccine is used by various countries?

+Total popluation that is vaccinated in the world .
+Top 30 countries with highest vaccination count
+Top 30 countries that are vaccinated per hundered?(This will differ as few countries are less populated) Top 30 countries vaccine comparision between December ,January and February.
+Most popluar Vaccine in Individual countries?

 ## SQL